sboesen/jQuery-English-to-DateTime/README.md

 English To DateTime is a plugin that takes (from an input field) both relative dates or dates formatted like M/D/Y and returns a JS Date object corresponding to that date.
+###Note:
+This plugin will only work on future dates.
+This is fine for my purposes, but for yours it may not be.
+I may update it to be more flexible later but do not have plans to do so yet.
+Feel free to fork and submit a pull request!

 #Usage
 Look at test.html and test.js for basic usage with a keyup hook.
 Basically, do this: